swe-students-fall2025/0-git-practice-Connorlee487/README.md

 ## Article Interest
 (Nicole Zhang)

 I think the part on the practical impact on business operations was really interesting.
-It is intriguing to think about how swe directly can translate into "business value"
+It is intriguing to think about how swe directly can translate into "business value" and also benefits